zelloptt/zello-android-client-sdk/README.md

 # Zello Android client SDK

+NOTE: This SDK is deprecated.
+We strongly recommend checking out [our new SDK](https://sdk.zello.com/), which no longer requires the Zello Work app to be installed on the device.

 ## Overview

 The Zello Android client SDK allows you to integrate [Zello Work](https://zellowork.com/) push-to-talk into your own application.
 The SDK uses cross-process communication to let your app connect to the Zello Work app installed on the device and remotely control it.
 Supported features include: